 The best healthy prepared meal delivery

-Pricing and subscription: Fresh n' Lean prices per meal will vary depending on the diet plan you select as well as the number of meals per week.
-It's roughly $10 to $12 per meal if you order 10 or more meals per week.
-If you select lunch or dinners only, it'll be more like $15 per meal.
-Fresh n' Lean is not the cheapest meal delivery, but it's not the most expensive either and is totally worth the extra money, in my opinion.
+Pricing and subscription: Fresh N Lean prices per meal will vary depending on the diet plan you select as well as the number of meals per week.
+It's roughly $8 to $10 per meal if you order 10 or more meals per week.
+If you select lunch or dinners only, it'll be less than $15 per meal.
+Fresh N Lean is not the cheapest meal delivery, but it's not the most expensive either and is totally worth the extra money, in my opinion.

 Pete's won me over in a week-long taste test, notching its place as one of the best healthy, organic meal delivery services I've yet to try.
 While it's not particularly budget-friendly at around $14 a meal, it is actually cheaper than other meal services that use organic ingredients and quality meat and the food was better than most of them.